-When it comes to talking about sexuality, people are often embarrassed.
-If you feel embarrassed or uncomfortable, talk about this with your child.
-You could say something like "I'm finding this a little difficult because no one ever spoke openly to me about sexuality when I was growing up, but this is an important subject so I really want to talk to you."
+People are often embarrassed talking about sexuality, however the sooner you begin talking about it, the easier it is.
+If you feel embarrassed or uncomfortable you could say something like "I'm finding this a little difficult because no one ever spoke openly to me about sexuality when I was growing up, but this is an important subject, so I really want to talk to you."
 This way your child will not think this subject is an inappropriate one to ask about or that you are trying to opt out.
 They will respect you for your honesty.